puybr/Python/README.md

 + Binary Types:	`bytes`, `bytearray`, `memoryview`

 ## Variables
-A variable is created from the moment you assign a variable to it
+A variable is created from the moment you assign a value to it

 ```py
 x = 5